Skip to main content

 “You are not supposed to talk, choke and cough.”
 He sighed.

 “Priya…” Priyambada gestured that she wasn’t listening, holding her palms to her ears.
-Shaking his head as he wrote down what he had to say.
+He shook his head as he wrote down what he had to say.

 “I don’t need a bodyguard, I can protect myself.”
 Priyambada read aloud, standing beside his chaise.